isomerpages/ogp-isomerguide/_editing-your-page/Images/Adding Images.md

 When you click save, you will notice that the editor area is filled up with "!\[\](/images/filename.png)"

 This is actually the Markdown code for images where enclosed within the \[\] is the alternate text and enclosed within the () is the filepath of your images.

+## Using html

+Inserting images
+To insert an image with html code, we use the &lt;img&gt; tag.
+We will then link it to the source of the image by using src attribute:

+&lt;img src=" "&gt;
+The image is found in the Images folder and named "joyoflearning.jpg", hence, the file path is "/images/joyoflearning.jpg"

+&lt;img src="/images/joyoflearning.jpg"&gt;
+You can also add the style attribute which is seen here to adjust the size of the images to 45% of its original size.
+(The order doesn't matter, whether src comes first or style comes first)

+&lt;img style="width:45%" src="/images/joyoflearning.jpg"&gt;

+You can read more about html image tags here and also explore the other attributes that you can adjust: https://www.w3schools.com/tags/tag_img.asp